Lukas1407/Obsidian/Notes/University Lectures/Current/Reinforcement Learning/notes/Policy Optimization.md

 - Unrolls the temporal structure of the gradient: $$\begin{align}\nabla_{\theta}J(\theta)&\approx\frac{1}{N}\sum_{i}\left(\sum_{t}\nabla_{\theta}\log \pi_{\theta}(a_{i,t}|s_{i,t})\right)\left(\sum_{t}\gamma^{t}r(s_{i,t}a,_{i,t})\right)\\ &= \frac{1}{N}\sum_{i}\left(\sum_{t}\nabla_{\theta}\log \pi_{\theta}(a_{i,t}|s_{i,t})\right)\left(\sum_{k=0}^{t-1}\gamma^{k}r(s_{i,k},a_{i,k}) + \sum_{k=t}^{T}\gamma^{k}r(s_{i,k},a_{i,k})\right)\end{align}$$
 - Past rewards $k < t$ do not depend on $a_{i,t}$:
 	- $\sum_{k=0}^{t-1}\gamma^{t}r(s_{i,k},a_{i,k})$
 	- Rewards received before time $t$ cannot be influenced by the action taken at time $t$, because those rewards have already been determined by previous actions.
-In other words, the outcome of past actions cannot be changed by current or future actions.
+In other words, the <mark style="background: #FFB86CA6;">outcome of past actions cannot be changed by current or future actions</mark>.
 - Future rewards $k \ge t$ do depend on $a_{i,t}$:
 	- $\sum_{k=t}^{T}\gamma^{t}r(s_{i,k},a_{i,k})$
 	- The action $a_{i,t}$ can influence the state transitions and the rewards received from time $t$ onwards.
-Therefore, future rewards are dependent on the current action, as it can alter the trajectory of states and subsequent rewards.
+Therefore, <mark style="background: #FFB86CA6;">future rewards are dependent on the current action</mark>, as it can alter the trajectory of states and subsequent rewards.
 - -> Terms that do not depend on $a_{i,t}$ can be removed!
 	- This is important because it ensures that the policy is updated based on the potential for future rewards rather than being biased by the rewards already obtained.
 	- Correlation between action selection strategy and past reward is zero $$\mathbb{E}[r_h \nabla_\theta \log \pi(a_t|s_t)] = 0 \text{ for } h < t$$
-	- This ensures that the updates to the policy parameters are not influenced by rewards from the past, allowing the policy to focus on maximizing future rewards
+	- This <mark style="background: #FFB86CA6;">ensures that the updates to the policy parameters are not influenced by rewards from the past, allowing the policy to focus on maximizing future rewards</mark>
 - <mark style="background: #FFB86CA6;">The resulting equation is called Policy Gradient Theorem</mark>:
 ![[Pasted image 20240315085901.png#invert|800]]
 ### Baselines